 Is VA currently researching the health effects of burn pit exposures?

 VA, DoD, and our research affiliates are actively studying burn pits and other military environmental exposures to better understand potential long-term health effects.
 Experts at the VA Airborne Hazards and Burn Pits Center of Excellence (AHBPCE) are responsible for conducting research on respiratory issues, unexplained shortness of breath, and other health conditions that may be related to airborne hazard exposures.
-The Center of Excellence uses information from the VA Airborne Hazards and Open Burn Pit Registry (AHOBPR) and other sources to inform their research initiatives.
+The Center of Excellence uses information from the redesigned VA Airborne Hazards and Open Burn Pit Registry (AHOBPR 2.0) and other sources to inform their research initiatives.
 They also conduct in-depth studies through the Post Deployment Cardiopulmonary Evaluation Network (PDCEN).

 What is the Airborne Hazards and Open Burn Pits Center of Excellence?